Inipe/rubyprojects/README.md

 # Ruby Projects
 Projects that I have done using ruby.
+To view these prjects for yourself, clone this repository using 'git clone

 -Instructions are in each project-